 As the U. S. slides backwards on LGBTQ rights, the Netherlands has banned conversion therapy – for both sexual orientation and gender identity.

-Dutch legislators voted on Tuesday, June 16, to outlaw conversation therapy, the latest country to regulate the practice after Brussels failed to implement an EU-wide ban earlier this year.
+Dutch legislators voted on Tuesday, June 16, to outlaw conversion therapy, the latest country to regulate the practice after Brussels failed to implement an EU-wide ban earlier this year.

 “You are not sick.
 You are not wrong.
 You do not need to be changed,” legislator Wieke Paulusma said after the 57-15 vote, calling the move a “historic” victory for the LGBTQ+ community.